SHEEP AND LAMBS

 Modal is made from wood, by the same basic process as synthetics.
 It is stronger than rayon and stays soft after many washings (whereas cotton can become hard in hard water areas).
 Also, unlike rayon, it doesn't stretch or shrink when wet - so it's good for a cotton blend, where you will often find it.

 By and large, these are made from petroleum products.
 Yes, this has got to stop, and at some point in the future I'm sure it will - we can only hope the transition to alternatives will not be too traumatic.
 Meanwhile, I say to those who would boycott synthetic yarns, how about giving up travelling in cars and aeroplanes?
 Or using anything made from plastic?
-Yarns are a tiny part of the massive petrochemical complex and wars are not fought over knitting yarn (but over the need for oil as fuel).
+Yarns are a tiny part of the massive petrochemical complex and wars are not fought over knitting yarn (but they are fought over oil).

 Nylon was the first pure synthetic to be successfully marketed, in the 1930s, just in time to take over from silk in wartime parachutes.
 There are now many different versions and brand names and it often pops up in yarn mixes, sometimes called polyamide.